 When a customer voices a requirement, that requirement enters the product backlog.
 Once in a while, the product owner and Scrum team create a release plan spanning several sprints, and decide which tasks from the backlog will be done when.

 Some tasks enter the release pipeline and are scheduled to be done at a known point in the future.
 Other tasks do not enter the release plan and stay in the backlog.
 How long do they stay there?
-Nobody knows – until you measure lead time.
+Nobody knows – until you measure the time.

 How Can Lead Time Help a Modern Scrum Team?